thadguidry/pub/README.md

 ### 4.1 Definition documents

 For practical purposes we require a format for representing the objects in an unambiguous fashion.
-IPSO has used XML to the XML Schema in Appendix A, either hand-written or automatically generated from other sources.
+IPSO has used XML to the XML Schema in Appendix A, either manually created or automatically generated from other sources.
 In the XML version, Integers, Floats and Time values must be represented as in the above subsection.
 Binary (Opaque) values must be represented in Base64-encoded form.
 Booleans must be represented using the lower-case strings true and false.

 You can see the existing IPSO Objects in XML in the [IPSO Registry](https://github.com/IPSO-Alliance/pub/tree/master/reg/xml)